Qiskit/rustworkx/CONTRIBUTING.md

 ### Type Annotations

 If you have added new methods or changed method signatures, we encourage you to add annotations for those methods in stub files.
-The stub files are in the `retworkx` directory and have a `.pyi` file extension.
+The stub files are in the `rustworkx` directory and have a `.pyi` file extension.
 They contain annotated signatures for Python functions, stripped of their implementation.

 While this step is optional, it is very helpful for end-users.
 Adding annotations lets users type check